Dynamic Cable Design & Configuration Optimization

 This is where:

-- System behavior meets infrastructure design
+- System behavior meets mechanically feasible cable configuration design

 - Constraints define feasibility

-- Final design decisions are made
+- Preliminary cable design decisions are assessed

 Aspects to Improve

-- Fatigue analysis
+- Fatigue and Vortex Induced Vibrations (VIV) analysis

-- Probabilistic motion
+- Probabilistic motion study

-- Touchdown abrasion mitigation
+- Touchdown cable rug abrasion mitigation strategies

 Design Philosophy